 Election to membership is made by the executive committee of Delta Epsilon Chi upon recommendation of the faculty.
-Membership in the society is open to all graduates of all colleges of the Accrediting Association of Bible Colleges.
+Membership in the society is open to all graduates of all colleges of the Association for Biblical Higher Education.

 SIGMA DELTA DELTA